 ?>

 That’s it!
-If you would like to run the entire program from start to finish, copy the following code and save it as main.php
+If you 'd like to run the entire program from start to finish, copy the following code and save it as main.php:

 <?php